 - 1. Obtain permission to visit through the office. - 2.
 Enter and leave the room as quietly as possible. - 3.
 Do not converse with the teacher during class time. - 4.
 Limit your visit to 20 minutes. - 5.
 Abide by the teachers guidelines for volunteering in the classroom. - 6.
 Pre-school siblings are not permitted during the classroom visitation or volunteering - 7.
 Do not attempt to hold a parent -teacher conference during visitation or volunteering.
-A parent-teacher conference may be arranged by appt. with the teacher. - 8.
-Volunteers are expected to maintain confidentiality of student work and progress. - 9.
+A - parent-teacher conference may be arranged by appt. with the teacher.8.
+Volunteers are expected to maintain confidentiality of student work and progress. - Volumeers are expected to maintain conndentiality of student work and progress.
 Visitation and volunteering rights will be prohibited if your presence creates an unsafe learning environment for the children.